What is the right page speed and why is it so important?

 Forrester recently surveyed online shopping expectations and found 88% of users chose online retailers who consistently succeeded in web performance, while around 50% would close websites that weren’t.
 Page speed must be a key KPI in your performance arsenal that could also experiment and incorporate new trends like voice or home speaker based searches, which could be the next battleground of SEO.

 How can you enhance the page speed?

-That exercise would have built a lot of flab into your website, as studies show that when your website is queried by your potential audience, the browser has to download an average of 110 resources to render your page.
-Or think of all the extra code that might have come along with the web theme selected, or images not optimised for faster downloads, while retaining the quality.
+That exercise would have built a lot of flab into your website, as studies show that when your potential audience queries your website, the browser has to download an average of 110 resources to render your page.
+Or think of all the extra code that might have come along with the web theme selected, or images not optimized for faster downloads, while retaining the quality.
 The key is to go behind the scenes and identify all the excess segments that can be skipped, so your page size becomes smaller, and page speed in SEO quicker.
 Now that’s putting your website on a balanced diet.